skoolkid/skoolkit/sphinx/source/asm.rst

   instruction when reading a control file, and include the additional referrers in any comment generated for the entry point (when the ``ListRefs`` :ref:`configuration parameter <sna2skool-conf>` is ``1`` or ``2``)
-* :ref:`snapinfo.py`, when generating a call graph, will add an edge between the node representing the referrer and the node representing the routine that contains the instruction
+* `snapinfo.py`, when generating a :ref:`call graph <snapinfo-call-graph>`,
+  will add an edge between the node representing the referrer and the node representing the routine that contains the instruction
 * the addresses of the additional referrers become available to the special ``EREF`` and ``REF`` variables of the :ref:`FOREACH` macro